netdata/netdata/README.md

    Although we can't implement everything imaginable, we try to prioritize development on use-cases that are common to our community, are in the same direction we want Netdata to evolve and are aligned with our roadmap.

 3. **Support other community members**<br/>
-   Join our community on GitHub, Discord and Reddit.
+   Join our community on GitHub, Discord, and Reddit.
 Generally, Netdata is relatively easy to set up and configure, but still people may need a little push in the right direction to use it effectively.
 Supporting other members is a great contribution by itself!

 4. **Add or improve integrations you need**<br/>
    Integrations tend to be easier and simpler to develop.
-If you would like to contribute your code to Netdata, we suggest that you start with the integrations you need, which Netdata does not currently support.
+If you would like to contribute your code to Netdata, we suggest that you start with the integrations you need, which Netdata doesn’t currently support.

 General information about contributions: